jcjimenez/opencv-docker/README.md

 opencv-docker
 =============
-This docker file contains a collection of images to use opencv + contrib under different platforms.
+This repository contains a collection of images to use opencv + contrib under different platforms.